John Purdue Club // President’s Council // Purdue Alumnus // Purdue Alumni Association // Purdue University

 Purdue University Medallion Icon

-Named administrative appointments have enduring impact and provide valuable funding to support University leaders as they realize their vision for the college, school, or program they direct.
-These donor-funded appointments help Purdue entice the best leadership to our University and help make possible our pledge to our students: higher education at the highest proven value.
+Named administrative appointments have enduring impact and provide valuable funding to support university leaders as they realize their vision for the college, school, or program they direct.
+These donor-funded appointments help Purdue entice the best leadership to our university and help make possible our pledge to our students: higher education at the highest proven value.

 Our deepest thanks to the donors who have made so many of these professorships possible.